johntiger1/vaal_querying/notes.md

+# May 2
+In particular what is the influence of a single datapoint?
+Instead, we should establish graphs showing the results of adding more datapoints, and the effect on training loss.

+We need to better motivate the problem!

+Also, this means we need to add like 10 datapoints at once.
+We can examine: # training data points vs loss, and # training data points vs accuracy.
+From a random sample, we expect to see: ...

+If even the random signal is too noisy, then it would not be great.
+But as our ORACLE shows, we CAN select the best datapoints to get the BEST acc!

+What we want actually is more fundamental work into the decision boundary of a neural network; for instance, can another neural network predict this decision boundary?

+And, again with the influence functions as well. how does selecting a SINGLE point affect the predictions. , the training loss etc/

+# May 1
+The game needs to be better played.
+The actions it selects, need to be DIRECTLY correlated with the final effect it has.
+If all we can do is ask for a label, then this is not good enough.
+Since, even if we evenly distribute the labels, it won't necessarily work.
+That is, we should try the "perfect" first.

+Instead, we should rethink the game it plays.
+For instance, let it just decide whether to label or not.
+This will follow work by other people!5fimstu

             # one other thing: doing a value network, or framing it as a regression problem
             # RL seems like the wrong formulation to do AL.